canlab/canlab_single_trials/README.md

 data = importdata(&lt;decryptedFilePath&gt;);

 The result is an fmri_data_st object identical to what load_image_set provides for public datasets.
 The metadata_table property will provide all the same trial level information provided by the *dataset_obj.mat file, but if you want subject or study level information the dataset_obj file may be useful.

+## References

+Please refer to the \*.additional_info.references field of each fmri_data object (i.e. each dataset) for appropriate references pertaining to said dataset.
+Please cite these references if using these datasets in your own work.

+Additionally, we would appreciate being notified of any new publications which use this work.
+Prof Tor Wager can currently best reached via his institutional email at Dartmouth College.